GabrielGonMorais/SuperHeroes.Client/README.md

 I used mudblazor library for some UI components, but, wrote pure css to overcome some limitations

 ### Demo Page
 This demo page uses the code repository.
-Original project uses API/database.
+Original project uses API/database.</br>

+# Dependencies
+"MudBlazor" Version="6.0.6"